-- Crowe River/Crowe Bridge – This day-use park is the perfect spot to spend on a warm day.
+- Crowe River/Crowe Bridge Park – This day-use park is the perfect spot to spend on a warm day.
 Located at 670 Crowe River Road in Campbellford, the weir dam creates the perfect place for people of all ages to enjoy the water.
-The shale rock provides different levels for visitors to wade through the water or jump right in.
-Picnic tables are also available.
+The shale rock provides different levels for visitors to wade through the water?or jump right in.
+Picnic tables are also available. – CURRENTLY CLOSED

 - Hastings Beach – The Village of Hastings offers a sandy beach, on the south side of the Trent River where it flows from Rice Lake.
 You may even see a Great Blue Heron, muskrat or a beaver while you swim!

 - Campbellford Outdoor Pool – The Trent Hills municipal swimming pool, located on 21 Ranney Street in Campbellford, offers public swimming, summer swimming lessons and organizes a recreational swimming team.
-Click here for the 2017 schedule.
+CHECK BACK IN 2022 FOR THE SUMMER SCHEDULE.